-4. Make some kind of plan.
+3. Make some kind of plan.
 When will you take the test?
 Will you attend a course or hire a private teacher beforehand to help you prepare?
 Will you use a textbook?
 There are many excellent teachers and YKI courses out there, but some great options are my very own Steps towards YKI online course and my Puhetta!
 B1-B2 course on speaking for more advanced intermediate students.

-6. Do all the exercises in Yle's YKItreenit.
+4. Practice with Yle's YKItreenit.
 If you plan to attend a course, you might also do these during the course, but some repetition never hurts.
 Gimara also has some great, free materials to help you practice for YKI.

 7. Get as much information about the test as you can.
 Get acquainted with the structure of the test, and if at all possible, do some kind of practice test.
 You can find a demo test with explanations here.
 Most longer YKI preparative courses will include a practice test or even several.

 8. Study in the months and weeks before the test, but relax the day, night and morning before.
 Panicky last minute revision may work for some people doing some tests some of the time, but the YKI test is a test with the goal of assessing all of your knowledge of the Finnish language.
 The day before, if you're not ready then it's too late anyway, so you might as well spend your time doing something fun to take your mind off it and to balance out the hard day of testing ahead.